nicolewhite/algebra.js/CONTRIBUTING.md

 ### Bug Fixes

 If you're just fixing a bug or making a patch change, no need to create an issue; just jump straight to the pull request.
+If the bug you're fixing closes an open issue, be sure to include either [in a commit](https://help.github.com/articles/closing-issues-via-commit-messages/) or in the pull request description which issue is being fixed.

 ### Project Page